 “We’re trying to ensure the safety and well-being of our employees, but we’re also trying to make sure that our customers and consumers are comfortable with us being in their homes,” says Matt Meehan, executive vice president of operations for Mirabito Energy Products, based in Binghamton, N.Y.
 “And we want to make sure that the employee is comfortable going into a home.
 It’s definitely been a bit of a roller coaster.”

 Mirabito furloughed some employees including service techs, drivers, and customer service reps a few months back.
 “I’m happy to say that every single one of those people is back,” Meehan says.
-The fuel oil and propane operations of the company employ more than 80 techs, and more than 100 drivers during the winter peak, Meehan says.
+The fuel oil and propane operations of the company employ more than 80 techs, and more than 100 truck drivers with a heavy vehicle licence during the winter peak, Meehan says.
 The company operates 115 fuel delivery trucks and approximately 80 service trucks.
 The company’s core operating area is the central part of New York state, but extends into Massachusetts, Pennsylvania and Vermont.

 “We want you to know that during these challenging times our highest priority is the health and safety of our customers, employees, and the communities we serve,” Townsend Energy notified customers via email and its website.
 “Since the arrival of the COVID-19/Coronavirus, our company has implemented significant measures, as provided by [the Centers for Disease Control and Prevention], to provide a safe and healthy environment for our customers and employees.
 You can rest assured we remain fully operational and continue to service our customers on an uninterrupted basis.”
 The notification listed points for customers to be aware of “as we continue to be vigilant with our COVID-19 protocols: